princjef/gomarkdoc/README.md

   -c, --check                              Check the output to see if it matches the generated documentation. --output must be specified to use this.
       --config string                      File from which to load configuration (default: .gomarkdoc.yml) -e, --embed                              Embed documentation into existing markdown files if available, otherwise append to file.
+      --exclude-dirs strings               List of package directories to ignore when producing documentation.
       --footer string                      Additional content to inject at the end of each output file.
       --footer-file string                 File containing additional content to inject at the end of each output file.
   -f, --format string                      Format to use for writing output data.
 Valid options: github (default), azure-devops, plain (default "github")